Genivia/ugrep/README.md

             when specified with an empty-matching pattern such as x? and x*, match all input, not only lines with a `x'.

-Option `-Y` permits empty pattern matches.
+Option `-Y` permits empty pattern matches, like GNU/BSD grep.
 This option is introduced by **ugrep** to prevent accidental matching with empty patterns: empty-matching patterns such as `x?` and `x*` match all input, not only lines with `x`.
 By default, without `-Y`, patterns match lines with at least one `x` as intended.

 This option is automatically enabled when a pattern starts with `^` and ends with `$` is specified.
 For example, `^\h*$` matches blank lines, including